amarka8/RAG/README.md

     1. created normalized vectorized embeddings from text corpuses and indexed them (used FAISS and cosine similarity as metric) on GPU
 3. 12/29/2024
     1. Finished rough draft 1 of source code.
 Next step is to create miniconda3/envs/env-name folder in home file and install necessary modules
+4. 1/1/2025
+    1. Created index using FAISS and SentenceTransformer.
+Remaining steps are to calculate recall and run tests then migrate to server and run on GPU with multithreading.